the-chicken-leg/doc-translator-DeepL/README.md

 curl -L -O https://github.com/the-chicken-leg/doc-translator-DeepL/blob/main/doc-translator-DeepL.py?raw=true
 ```

 4. Run using uv.
-On the first run, uv will download the appropriate python version, create a venv, and install dependencies, which might take some time.
+On the first run, uv will download the appropriate Python version, create a virtual environment, and install dependencies, which might take some time.
 Subsequent runs will be faster:

 ```powershell
 uv run .\doc-translator-DeepL.py